 Hauraki Gulf Marine Park logo

-The Hauraki Gulf Marine Park Act 2000
+What did the Hauraki Gulf Marine Park Act 2000 enact?

 Hauraki Gulf Forum

-Forum members include representatives of all local authorities adjoining the Gulf or its catchments, representatives of the Ministers of Conservation, Fisheries and Maori Affairs, together with six representatives from iwi.
-The Act requires the Forum to produce a 'State of the Environment Report'.
+Forum members include members of all local authorities to the Gulf.
+It also includes the Ministers of Conservation, Fisheries and Māori Affairs, together with six representatives from iwi.